 The Accessibility Act

-The Nova Scotia Accessibility Act (2017) recognizes accessibility as a human right.
-It sets a goal to make Nova Scotia an accessible province by 2030.
+The Accessibility Act (2017) recognizes accessibility as a human right.
+It sets a provincial goal to make Nova Scotia an accessible province by 2030.
 It aims to do this by preventing and removing barriers that restrict people with disabilities from fully participating in society.
 It enables the government to develop standards for accessibility and outlines responsibilities for some public sector bodies, including municipalities, to make our goods, services, and spaces more accessible.

 In response, the Municipality of Shelburne, in partnership with the Town of Shelburne, and the Town of Lockeport, created Accessibility Plans, and an Accessibility Advisory Committee, described below.

-Our Accessibility Plan
+Eastern Shelburne County Accessibility Plan

 Eastern Shelburne County Accessibility Plan 2025-2028 (PDF, Large Print)